EVORA-project/evora-ontology/models/docs/ContactPoint.md

 slot_usage:
   name:
     name: name
-    description: A word or set of words used to identify and refer to an entity
+    description: A word or set of words used to identify and refer to an entity.
     title: name
     exact_mappings:
     - schema:name